basho/basho_docs/source/languages/en/riak/dev/data-modeling/key-value.md

     for user_id in user_id_list:
     	yield users_bucket.get(user_id)

-# We can retrieve that list of Riak objects later on:
+# We can retrieve that list of Riak objects later on
 list(fetch_all_user_records())
 ```